 Step-By-Step Guide to Asset Tracking

-Asset Threshold: An asset is any purchased item over $500USD (or regional equivalent) or consumer electronics over $250USD (or regional equivalent), or firearms (any type, including but not limited to: soft or hard rubber, airsoft, or firing weapon) at any price point (“Asset”).
+Asset Threshold: An asset is any purchased item over INR 40,000 or consumer electronics over INR 20,000, or in case of purchased or created dummy firearms (any type, including but not limited to: soft or hard rubber, airsoft, or firing weapon) at any price point (“Asset”).

-Track Assets: Report all Assets via a log that your Finance Executive shares with you (“Asset Log”).
+Purchased Items: Any item (wardrobe, arts, props, electronics) that is purchased for the project and falls outside the purview of the Asset Threshold above.

 Asset and Inventory Procurement: Productions should rent when possible.
 If the asset the production needs is not available to rent, then it may be purchased.

-Asset Disbursal: After Principal Photography, during Wrap and before assets leave the production, the production is required to send a tentative asset disbursal plan to the Amazon Production Executive/Manager (the “APE/M”) and the Global Asset Executive (the “GAE”) via email.
+Assets Tracking and Disbursal: Report all Assets via the Asset Inventory format shared with you by your Amazon Production Executive.
+After Principal Photography, during Wrap and before assets and purchased items leave the production, the Production Company is required to send a tentative asset disbursal plan to the Amazon Production Executive/Manager (the “APE/M”) and the Global Asset Executive (the “GAE”) via email.
 The plan will include:

-Asset Log:
+Asset Inventory Format:

-The Asset Log needs to have the disposition column filled out with each asset’s intended disbursal choice.
+The Asset Inventory Format needs to have the disposition column filled out with each asset’s intended disbursal choice.
 (Please see Appendix A below for the disbursal definitions and paperwork needed).

-For assets that are being sold, the proposed sale price, the party buying the asset and their role on set must be written in the note’s column.
-For example: “$50USD, Bob Smith, Construction Foreman” or if they are not employed by the production, “$50USD, Sarah Jones, N/A”.
+For assets that are being sold, even in bulk deal, an estimate of the proposed sale price

 If you have not received an email response from either the APE/M or the GAE in 48 business hours, please proceed with your asset disbursal.

 Inventories: All departments that have to store assets after principal photography need to complete an inventory list.
-The Asset Log can be used as an inventory list but must include the following information:
+The Asset Inventory Format can be used as an inventory list but must include the following information:

 Current Location